Lecture

 What's the difference between conflict and violence, and just how many types of violence are there?

-Conflict studies, says professor Heather Eaton, is a bit of a mongrel field.
+Conflict studies, says our professor, is a bit of a mongrel field.

-It's traditionally been seen as looking at war and violence, and so theories have often revolved around military and strategic studies.
-But that's not entirely the case anymore, and it's not studied exclusively through that lens.
-In this program, a range of theories are considered, and these include identity, ethnicity, socio-political factors, structural factors, oppression.
+It's traditionally focused on war and violence, and so the theories it's generated have been anchored in military and strategic studies.
+But that's not entirely the case anymore.
+A range of different theories are considered in the master's program at Saint Paul, including identity, ethnicity, socio-political factors, structural factors, oppression and others.

-But more than that, conflict studies is also about how societies are structured, even before conflicts break out.
+But more than that, conflict studies is about how societies are structured long before conflicts break out.

-This means you'll be looking at different disciplines: sociology, social biology, military-strategic studies, power structures and more.
-Heather is particularly interested in power structures, and says that you can analyze, say, the 2020 California wildfires (and the conflicts surrounding them) in the context of how power works in the United States.
-Or how, if looking at legacies of violence in Africa, you should do this while keeping colonialism in mind, or how economic extraction (export economies combined with subsistence living) works.
+This means folks wanting to understand conflict need to look at different disciplines: sociology, military-strategic studies, philosophy, economics and more.
+We also need to step beyond looking only at armed conflicts.
+Our professor is particularly interested in power structures.
+She says that you can analyze, say, the 2020 California wildfires (and the social conflicts surrounding them) in the context of how power works in the United States.
+Or how, if looking at legacies of violence in Africa, we should keep colonialism in mind, or how economic extraction works.

 Looking at state structures is also important.
-Is the government involved a dictatorship, a royal family, a democracy, a 'functioning' democracy, a religious state, a state that extracts money to bolster its wealth, a state whose government is representative of its people?
+If a state is a conflict party, is the government involved a dictatorship, a royal family, a democracy, a 'functioning' democracy, a religious hierarchy, a state that extracts money to bolster its wealth, a government that is proportionally representative of its citizens?

-Then there are terms like weak states, frail states and failed states.
-Somalia is typically considered a failed state, but its structure is something unique.
-South Africa has solid governance, but there are deeply-rooted corruption issues.
+Then there are terms like weak states, frail states and failed states, but reality is hardly clean and simple.
+Somalia is typically considered a failed state, but some parts of the territory it claims has unique and functional governing infrastructure.
+South Africa has solid governance but also deeply-rooted corruption issues.
 The same could be said about Brazil.
 How can these factors impact conflict?

 Russell Watkins | wikicommons